-For Local orders you may use the contact tab or the shop now button below.
+For Local orders you may use the contact tab or purchase from a local retailer.
 Free Local (Central Oregon) pick up and delivery is available!

 - 180z $7.00

 Arrowroot Starch, Powdered Sugar